Chekwasy/alx-higher_level_programming/README.md

-readme for more data structure
+readme for intro to mysql